HES 505 Fall 2023: Session 4

 Describe some of the key considerations for thinking about spatial data

-Introduce the two primary R
+Introduce the two primary R packages for spatial workflows

 Learn to read and explore spatial objects in R